DesModder/DesModder/docs/PLUGINS.md

 (When installed, Video Creator) Lets you export videos and GIFs of your graphs based on simulations or sliders.

+### ID vs Name

+The ID of a plugin should stay the same after it is first published to keep track of settings (such as if it is enabled).

+The name should be human-readable and can change, if needed, for clarity.

-## `onEnable` and `onDisable`
+## Lifetimes hooks: `afterEnable`, and `afterDisable`

+The `afterEnable` method is called whenever the plugin starts up: either on page load or after the user enables the plugin after it was disabled.

-Each plugin consists of an `onEnable` and `onDisable` hook.
-The `onDisable` function is only called when the plugin was enabled but the user taps the toggle to switch it to disabled.
+The `afterDisable` method is only called when the plugin was enabled but the user taps the toggle to switch it to disabled.

-Examples:

-- If the plugin is disabled, `index.ts` is run at page load, but neither `onEnable` nor `onDisable` are called.
-If the user then toggles it on, `onEnable` is run.
-- If the plugin is enabled, `index.ts` and `onEnable` are run at page load.
-If the user then toggles it off, `onDisable` is run.

 The setting `enabledByDefault` only affects users when they first use DesModder.

-## Configuration
+## Settings: `afterConfigChange`

-The plugin builtin-settings is the only one that currently uses the configuration object, so look at its code if you want to use persistent settings.
-Take note that only boolean settings are currently supported.
+Plugin settings are managed by the main DesModder controller.
+Specify the static `config` property to determine what settings are shown to the user.
+Then the main controller will ensure that the instance `.settings` field is always updated to the current value of the settings.

+Use the `afterConfigChange` method if you need to do something when the settings changes.

 ## Graph dependencies?

-DesModder currently has no [graph dependency](https://github.com/jared-hughes/DesModder/issues/58) plugins, so all graphs created through the extension are compatible with vanilla Desmos.
+DesModder has no "graph dependency" plugins, so all graphs created through the extension are compatible with vanilla Desmos.
 A partial exception is GLesmos.